Daniel-KM/Omeka-plugin-Stats/README.md

 - Hits of anonymous users and identified users are counted separately.
 - Only pages of the public theme are counted.
 - Reload of a page generates a new hit (no check).
-- IP can be hashed or not saved for privacy.
+- IP can be hashed or not saved for privacy purpose.
-- Currently, screen sizes is not detected.
+- Currently, screen size is not detected.

 Warning